chauff/cse1500-web-transcripts/Lecture-3.md

 - An object constructor looks like a normal function.
 - Prexing a call to a function with the keyword `new` indicates to the JavaScript runtime that the function should behave like a constructor.

-6. What is the output on the Web console when running the following piece of JavaScript in the browser?
+6. What is the output on the web console when running the following piece of JavaScript in the browser?

 ```javascript
 var todoModule = ( function() {